 Water and Sewer Department

-The Public Works Department is responsible for providing reliable potable water for its residents and businesses, and a wastewater collection system for transmission to the wastewater treatment plant.
+The Department of Public Services is responsible for providing reliable potable water for its residents and businesses, and a wastewater collection system for transmission to the wastewater treatment plant.

-The City of Farmington contracts with the GLWA, and the Oakland County Water Resources Commission for the purchase of potable water.
+The City of Farmington contracts with the Great Lakes Water Authority (GLWA), and the Oakland County Water Resources Commission (OCWRC) for the purchase of potable water.
 The Farmington DPW manages and operates the water distribution system within the City.
-Major facilities owned and operated by the City to maintain reliable water pressures throughout the system include a 1 Million gallon storage tank located at the highest point of the system and a booster station located at the Public Works site on Nine Mile Road.
-While the DPW monitors these two facilities, it contracts with the Oakland County Water Resources Commission for maintenance of the mechanical and electronic systems.
-In addition, the DPW is also responsible for repairing any water main breaks, service leads for residents and businesses, along with meter reading.
+Major facilities owned and operated by the City to maintain reliable water pressures throughout the system include a 1 Million gallon storage tank located at the highest point of the system and a booster station located at the Public Services site on Nine Mile Road.
+While Public Services monitors these two facilities, it contracts with the OCWRC for maintenance of the mechanical and electronic systems.
+In addition, Public Services is also responsible for repairing any water main breaks and water service laterals within the right-of-way for residents and businesses, along with meter reading.
 The City is required to provide an annual report regarding the water quality of the system which is provided below.

 Streets and Roads

-The Department of Public Works (DPW) is responsible for all facets of maintenance and operations of streets within the City limits.
+The Department of Public Services is responsible for all facets of maintenance and operations of streets within the City limits.
 This would include maintenance of traffic signals and signs, winter maintenance such as salting and snow plowing, and surface maintenance.
 The surface maintenance involves street sweeping of curb and gutter areas, clearing streets of debris after accidents, crack sealing, and pothole patching.
-The DPW contracts with the Road Commission for Oakland County regarding repair and maintenance of traffic signals.
-The DPW is responsible for management of the City’s storm water system that involves maintenance of catch basins, cleaning debris from storm water lines, and compliance with state and federal permitting requirements.
-Public Works Administration is also involved with planning, inspecting, and contract administration with all street construction projects.
+Public Services contracts with the Road Commission for Oakland County (RCOC) regarding repair and maintenance of traffic signals.
+Public Services is responsible for management of the City’s storm water system that involves maintenance of catch basins, cleaning debris from storm water lines, and compliance with state and federal permitting requirements.
+Public Services Administration is also involved with planning, inspecting, and contract administration with all street construction projects.

-The City of Farmington has five parks in which it is responsible for the maintenance: Shiawassee Park, Drake Park, Women’s Park, Memorial Park, and Downtown Riley Park.
-During the summer months, the DPW crew is involved with mowing grass, emptying waste receptacles, maintaining playground equipment, planting and maintaining flowers, tree trimming, cleaning restrooms, and assisting in set up for numerous community programs and events.
-In the winter months, the DPW floods the Riley Park Ice Rink for an outdoor skating rink.
+The City of Farmington has six parks in which it is responsible for the maintenance: Shiawassee Park, Drake Park, Women’s Park, Memorial Park, Flanders Park, and Downtown Riley Park.
+During the summer months, the Public Services crew is involved with mowing grass, emptying waste receptacles, maintaining playground equipment, planting and maintaining flowers, tree trimming, cleaning restrooms, and assisting in set up for numerous community programs and events.
+In the winter months, Public Services floods the Riley Park Ice Rink for an outdoor skating rink.
 In addition, they work with Farmington Public Schools and the 47th District Court in developing a sled hill near Farmington Road and Shiawassee.
-The maintenance of Riley Park is done in conjunction with the Downtown Development Authority and a significant portion of that work is done contractually.
-The City of Farmington has an agreement with the City of Farmington Hills regarding the maintenance and scheduling of baseball fields at Shiawassee Park, Drake Park, and Flanders School.
+The maintenance of Riley Park is done in conjunction with the Downtown Development Authority (DDA) and a significant portion of that work is done contractually.
+The City of Farmington has an agreement with the City of Farmington Hills regarding the maintenance and scheduling of baseball fields at Shiawassee Park and Drake Park.
 The City of Farmington Hills schedules the use of the ballfields and drags and lines the infields prior to the scheduled games.

 Refuse/Recycling/Yard Waste/Household Hazardous Waste

 The City of Farmington contracts with Waste Management Inc. for weekly residential curbside collection of refuse and recycling materials.
 With this collection, each resident is allowed one bulk item per week for curbside collection.
 Listed below is the City map with the weekly collection schedule.
 In addition, the City of Farmington also contracts with Waste Management for yard waste collection.
 The yard waste collection program begins the first full week of April and extends through the last full week in November.
-The Department of Public Works is responsible for administration of the contract and works closely with Waste Management regarding service complaints.
-Each fall the DPW undertakes the leaf collection program.
-Residents can rake leaves to the curb and City DPW crews schedule at least two collection days beginning in mid-October and ending by mid-November.
+The Department of Public Services is responsible for administration of the contract and works closely with Waste Management regarding service complaints.
+Each fall Public Services undertakes the leaf collection program.
+Residents can rake leaves to the curb and Public Services Administration schedules at least two (2) collection days beginning in mid- to late-October and ending by mid- to late-November.
 A posting of the scheduled pick-ups is on the City’s website each fall.

 Garbage and Recycling Collection

-Resource Recovery and Recycling Authority of Southwest Oakland County (RRASOC)
+Resource Recovery and Recycling Authority of Southwest Oakland County (RRRASOC)

 Building and Property Maintenance

-The Public Works Department is responsible for all facets of building and grounds maintenance for City Hall and Nine Mile Public Services Building.
+The Department of Public Services is responsible for all facets of building and grounds maintenance for City Hall and Nine Mile Public Services Building.
 This would include mowing grass, planting and maintaining landscaping, maintaining public parking lots, small remodeling projects, custodial services, and maintenance of mechanical, plumbing, and electrical systems.
 Additionally, they provide oversight for the maintenance of the Governor Warner Mansion.
-DPW crews also assist the City Clerk’s Office with the set-up of election equipment at the six voting precincts.
+Public Services crews also assist the City Clerk’s Office with the set-up of election equipment at the six voting precincts.

 Downtown Parking Lots

-The public Downtown parking lots are maintained by Public Works personnel.
+The public Downtown parking lots are maintained by Public Services personnel.
 This primarily involves plowing snow, salting, and snow removal during the winter months, surface maintenance such as repairing pot holes, maintaining storm water systems, pavement markings, and signage.
-While the Public Works Department is responsible for the work, the Downtown Development Authority provides the funding for this maintenance.
+While the Public Works Department is responsible for the work, the DDA provides the funding for this maintenance.

 Coordinate Street Lights

 The City contracts with DTE Energy for its municipal street lighting.
-The Department of Public Works is responsible for administration of this contract.
-If you notice that a street light is not functioning, please contact the Department of Pubic Works at 248-473-7250 or contact DTE Energy directly on their website.
+The Department of Public Services is responsible for administration of this contract.
+If you notice that a street light is not functioning, please contact the Department of Pubic Services at 248-473-7250 or contact DTE Energy directly on their website.